 Another important aspect of the governors’ role is in setting targets and monitoring the progress that the school makes in achieving them.
 The School Improvement Plan is a working document which sets out what the school aims to do in the academic year, who is to do it and how it will be monitored and achieved.

 Governors also set and agree policy documents relating to such things as staff pay, behaviour, health and safety, financial management and several others.
 Each of these documents may be seen by enquiring at the school office.

 Register of Pecuniary (Business) Interests

-The governing body of each school must have in a place a register that lists any business interests that governors, staff and their immediate family have, including details of any other education establishments they may govern.
+The governing body of each school must have in a place a register that lists any business interests that governors, staff and their immediate family have, including details of any other educational establishments they may govern.
 If you would like to see the register for Sandy Lane Nursery and Forest School, this is available on request.

 How you can contact us

 You can contact us by emailing our clerk, Maxine Hughes, or calling in at the school office and requesting a meeting with one of our governors; Maxine's email address is email@example.com.
 We will always respond as soon as we hear from you but please remember that if you have a complaint, it should first be raised with a member of staff or the headteacher.